ChriZa1410/data_eng_backend/README.md

    ```
    docker-compose up -d --build
    ```
-    Note: After installing the packages it can take up to 90 seconds until cluster components are finally bootet and synchronised.
+    Note: After installing the packages it can take up to 90 seconds until cluster components are completely bootet and synchronised.

 # Project Description

 - Goals:
   This project realizes an example backend infrastructure for handling data intensive real time stream processing applications.
 It was developed considering the main aspects reliability, scalability and maintainability.
-Reliability and scalability can be achieved through the implementation of replication via three individual Kafka brokers which can balance the load dynamically depending on the data load.
+  Reliability and scalability can be achieved through the implementation of replication via three individual Kafka brokers which can balance the load dynamically depending on the amount of processed data.
 The brokers can also substitute each other in case of failures.
-With the deployment of individual microservices which communicate via defined interfaces a manageable maintainability is achieved.
+  With the deployment of individual microservices which communicate via defined interfaces maintainability is easily possible.
 With this restarting single microservices is also possible in case of disturbances.

-  As the infrastructure consists of more components the microservices are implemented as Docker containers which are orchestrated by Docker-Compose centrally to be able to manage and maintain the system.
+  As the infrastructure consists of more components the microservices are implemented as Docker containers which are orchestrated by Docker-Compose centrally what enables the administrator to manage and maintain the system.

 - Summary:

   The backend application receives heart rate values by several IoT smartwatch sensors (simulated input data provided by a *.csv file source).
 After aggregating the input data some processing calculations are done over all known sensor values.
-After that the sensor information is separated by sensor ID and then uploaded to an InfluxDB database.
-Uploaded data streams can be monitored by a Grafana dashboard accompanied by some metrics which give an overview of the Kafka cluster performance.
+After that the sensor information is split by sensor ID and then uploaded to an InfluxDB database separately.
+Uploaded data streams can be monitored with a Grafana dashboard.

 - Microservices (Kafka cluster components excluded):
   Main functionality: